cronusgk/cronusgk/README.md

-## Hi, I'm Daniel Dizon
+## Hellooooo, I'm Daniel
 ![](/snoopy.gif)

   📫 Student at University of Illinois at Chicago majoring in Computer Science

-  ⚙️ C++, C, Python
+  ⚙️ I am proficient in C++, C, Python, and Java

-  🌱 Currently learning data structures and algorithms
+  🌱 Currently learning software design and computer architecture

-  ⚡ My favorite music artist is Laufey
+  ⚡ Fun fact: My favorite music artist is Laufey